SimonevanderGraaf/Python.Airbnb-Mallorca-Analysis/README.md

 The Inside Airbnb website shows that the data of Mallorca has been last updated the 23rd of March 2024 and that in general it is updated every quarter.
 The data therefore stays up to date.

+For the time series analysis I have used Zillow Housing data via Nasdaq.

 # Tools
 For this project I used Tableau and Python with the following libraries:
 - pandas & numpy - for data analysis
 - seaborn, matplotlib, sklearn, and folium - for data visualization
 - json and geojson - for spatial analysis
-The business case with extra visualizations for this project were created in Tableau Public.
-It can be found here: [Airbnb Mallorca Business Case](https://public.tableau.com/app/profile/simone.van.der.graaf/viz/ProjectAirbnbMallorca-CareerFoundry/Story1?publish=yes)

 # Sources
 The dataset comes from Inside Airbnb, the database website from Airbnb.
 Given the fact that the source is from the company, the dataset is trustworthy.

+# Visualizations
+The business case with extra visualizations for this project were created in Tableau Public.
+It can be found here: [Airbnb Mallorca Business Case](https://public.tableau.com/app/profile/simone.van.der.graaf/viz/ProjectAirbnbMallorca-CareerFoundry/Story1?publish=yes)